koonwen/koonwen.github.io/_drafts/efficient-concurrency-through-eio.md

 To make this program concurrent, the simple change of spawning fibers to handle each file to copy is enough.
 It should be mentioned that the number of fibers spawned need to be capped for 2 reasons.
-The first is that fibers simulate their stacks on the heap and thus extra memory space is incurred when more fibers are used.
+The first is that fibers have their own contexts and thus extra memory space is incurred when more fibers are used.
 Secondly, there is a limit on the number of open file descriptors a process is allowed to have open.
 Looking at this program, it is implemented with DFS, in either branch, it will minimally have the file descriptor of it's current directory open as well as all it's parent directories.
 Each branch will additionally open 1 or 2 file descriptors.
 As such if we were to spawn fibers without much thought, the number of file descriptors opened at one time can grow quite large if our filesystem we are copying is big enough.
 Seeing that the limit is 1024 open file descriptors, it's therefore neccessary to throttle the number of fibers we spawn.

 For the sake of simplicity, let's be conservative and spawn only 2 fibers every time we encounter a new directory.
 Our new algorithm just adds this